Ford Forty-Nine

 The Ford Forty-Nine was a concept manufactured by Ford Motor Company.
 The car was designed by Chip Foose (himself commissioned by J Mays) and introduced at the 2001 North American International Auto Show — as a tribute to the 1949 Ford.

 Design and features

 Designed by Chip Foose (under commission of J Mays), the Forty-Nine was a modern interpretation of the 1949 Ford.
 The coupe featured a full-length glass roof along with its black exterior paint job.
-The interior featured a full-length console and four individual, contoured bucket seats in constrasting orange and black leather.
+The interior featured a full-length console and four individual, contoured bucket seats in contrasting orange and black leather.

 Ford also presented a non-drivable convertible variant of the Forty-Nine, finished in red with a red textile top, as a static display.
 Ford retained the convertible until it sold the display to a private collector in 2010.

 Powertrain

 The Forty-Nine's engine was the 3.9L DOHC 32-valve Jaguar AJ-V8 used on the Ford Thunderbird.
 Power was sent to the rear wheels through a 5-speed automatic.